LOOKING INSIDE!

 Calculation of g for the muon has proven far more difficult, because of its much more complex couplings to the vacuum.

-Every calculation of the muon magnetic moment based on standard field-theoretic techniques, done up to date, shows a consistent discrepancy between experiment (as of August 2023) and theory.
+Every calculation of the muon magnetic moment based on standard field-theoretic techniques, done up to a few years ago, showed a consistent discrepancy between experiment (as of August 2023) and theory.
 No satisfying explanation was at first evident, which suggested to many that new physics beyond the Standard Model might possibly be involved.
 However, the latest calculations using the lattice gauge theoretic approach are currently giving good agreement with the latest data.
-The field-theoretic calculations are so difficult, and involve so many semi-empirical estimates, that the discrepancies are generally not taken seriously.
+The field-theoretic calculations are so difficult, and involve so many semi-empirical estimates, that the discrepancies were generally not taken seriously, even years ago.

 Check this Comment.
 And what about the electron??